MartinBlackburn/martinblackburn.github.io/README.md

 ### `yarn build`

-Builds the app for production to the `build` folder.
-This gets built to a `docs` folder, so that it can be published on GitHub Pages without having to make a new branch.
+Builds the app for production to the `docs` folder, so that it can be published on GitHub Pages without having to make a new branch.